madsmsc/SFMovieService/README.md

 * The title autocompletion doesn't seem to work in FF.
 (HTML5)
 * I couldn't figure out how to bind variables for function referenes, so I declared localMovie to be able to use it in the callback.
 * Missing unit tests.
 And use a test framework like Mocha.
+* Sql injection.
+I should sanitize the input from SF movie api.